Shivanikanodia/AI-Powered-Intelligent-Recruiter-Assistant/README.md

 ---

-## 🔍 Example Results

-### Example 1: Data Analyst Query

-**Query:** Data analyst with Python, SQL, and Tableau experience

-**Top Candidate:** Candidate A
-- Experience: 3.5 years
-- Domain: Analytics

-#### Why this candidate?

-- Skill Match: 85%
-- Experience Alignment: Strong
-- Domain Match: High
-- Seniority Fit: Mid-level

-#### Evidence from Resume

-- "Built dashboards using Tableau and SQL for reporting"
-- "Used Python for data analysis and automation"

 #### Generated Summary

 Candidate demonstrates strong alignment with the role, with hands-on experience in SQL, Python, and Tableau.
 Their background in analytics and dashboard development makes them a strong fit.